meilizheng/CSI255_Game_Dev_Project/README.md

 - **How to add text in Unity 3D**
 - https://www.youtube.com/watch?v=SoMv-pQH2Mc

--** Attention: When adding text in Unity 3D, it's important to note that for compatibility with certain features, you should select the "Legacy" Text component instead of "TextMeshPro."
-The latter may have limitations when it comes to linking it with scripts through dragging and dropping.
+**-Attention: When adding text in Unity 3D, it's important to note that for compatibility with certain features, you should select the "Legacy" Text component instead of "TextMeshPro."
+The latter may have limitations when it comes to linking it with scripts through dragging and dropping.**
- **

  - **Creating a functional button in Unity**
  - Creating a functional button in Unity is a straightforward process:
  - Adding the Button: Begin by navigating to 'GameObject' in the Unity Editor menu, then selecting 'UI' and 'Button'.
 This action creates a new button in your scene.